Double glazed glass panels and reducing greenhouse gas emissions

-In days gone by, consumers used to be able to make a buying decision based on whether they liked the product or not.
+In days gone by, a consumer could make a buying decision based solely on whether they liked the product or not.
 This has all changed and there are so many different factors to consider and weigh up during the buying process.
 One of the biggest factors to consider is whether the product will have any environmental impact and being seeing to be green is a huge consideration for many consumers.
 This is especially true in the double glazing panels market and the impact they can have on the issues that contribute to climate change.

 One of the positive aspects of considering the environmental option is that it usually goes hand in hand with saving money, which is enough to convince a consumer of its merits and benefits.
 Improving efficiency ratings of a home can dramatically reduce the amount of wasted energy, which is essential in driving down costs.
 Even allowing for the initial outlay of the new product, the long term savings, both financially and environmentally, make the buying decision a worthwhile choice.